- 2foodtrippers Bologna Food Guide

-Bologna offers a slew of food experiences for visitors.
+Eating in Bologna is the best way to experience the city, with many different food experiences available to visitors.
 The most obvious choice is to take a pasta class at Le Sfoglione (see above) or with a Bologna local like Davide Labanti.
 Another fun food experience is to take a Bologna food tour with a reputable tour company like Yummy Italy.
 For the adventurous food traveler, we recommend a Vespa tour of the Bologna hills with Travelhoo.

 Watch our video to see us learn how to make tortellini in Bologna.

 Time permitted, plan to spend a day in nearby Modena for the ultimate Emilia food experiences of tasting Parmigiano Reggiano, Balsamic Vinegar and Prosciutto di Modena at artisan factories where they are produced.
 You can then also a self-guided Master of None tour in the city.
 If you haven’t watched the first two seasons of the Aziz Ansari show – watch them now.